readur/readur/README.md

 Readur is a powerful and modern document management system designed to help individuals and teams efficiently organize, process, and access their digital documents.
 It combines a high-performance backend with a sleek and intuitive web interface to deliver a smooth and reliable user experience.

+You can check our our docs at [docs.readur.app](https://docs.readur.app).

 ![](./docs/images/gallery/image_2.png)